101arrowz/cxbuilder/README.md

 ### macOS DXVK notes
 Wine's Vulkan support on macOS goes through [MoltenVK](https://github.com/KhronosGroup/MoltenVK), a library that translates Vulkan calls into Metal.
 Unfortunately, MoltenVK supports only a subset of the Vulkan 1.2 standard, while modern versions of DXVK require Vulkan 1.3 or later.
 DXVK has also never officially supported macOS, and as a result mainline DXVK crashes immediately on most Macs.
 Altogether this means you will need to install a patched, old version of DXVK in order to run 32-bit Direct3D games.

 Your best bet is using [DXVK-macOS](https://github.com/Gcenx/DXVK-macOS); if you choose to install it yourself, you should only copy `x32/d3d10core.dll` and `x32/d3d11.dll` into your `windows/syswow64` folder, and apply the corresponding DLL overrides.
-If you prefer DXVK to D3DMetal (the Direct3D translation layer supplied by Apple's Game Porting Toolkit), or would like to compare the two, you can also copy `x64/d3d10core.dll` and `x64/d3d11.dll` into `windows/system32`. **However, this would break by default if you built Wine with GPTk.** The fix is to use a version of the `dxgi.dll` built by Wine (NOT the version supplied by D3DMetal) after "re-signing" it to make it appear like a DLL not built by Wine.
-(Essentially the bytes 0x40-0x60 must be changed from their initial value of `"Wine builtin DLL"`).
-CXBuilder will do all of this for you, but if you'd like to build things by hand, have a look through the source code to see what you'll need to change.
+If you prefer DXVK to D3DMetal (the Direct3D translation layer supplied by Apple's Game Porting Toolkit), or would like to compare the two, you can also copy `x64/d3d10core.dll` and `x64/d3d11.dll` into `windows/system32`. **However, this would break by default if you built Wine with GPTk due to Wine's DLL override behavior.**

+The fix is to re-sign a version of the `dxgi.dll` built by Wine for `wined3d` (NOT the version supplied by D3DMetal) to make it appear as though it were not built by Wine, and copy that into your `WINEPREFIX` under `C:\Windows\System32`.
+(Essentially the bytes 0x40-0x60 must be changed from their initial value of `"Wine builtin DLL"` to something else).
+CXBuilder has support planned for simultaneous DXVK and D3DMetal integration into a single Wine build, with the backend configurable at runtime, by applying such a patch to `wined3d`'s `dxgi.dll`.
+However, if you'd like to use both at the same time in your personal Wine build, or if you'd prefer to build things by hand, make sure to follow these steps.

 ## License
-CXBuilder is licensed under the LGPL v3.0, as it is a derivative work of the LGPL-licensed CrossOver project (which itself is a derivative work of Wine).
+CXBuilder is licensed under the LGPL v3.0, as it is a derivative work of the LGPL-licensed CrossOver Wine subproject (which itself is a derivative work of Wine).

 Please note that the `game-porting-toolkit` subdirectory contains proprietary software from Apple, and is not covered under this license.
+Apple's Game Porting Toolkit is an optional